Haslington: Geography

 The area around Haslington is primarily arable land, though also some dairy farms.
 The land to the east in Oakhanger consists of peat, whereas in the west, clay.
 There are two main areas of peat: White Moss and Oakhanger Moss, the latter of which being a Site of Special Scientific Interest.
 The parish of Haslington features 110 miles of hedges, 10,000 trees and 60 public paths.
 There was an original Haslington Hall that pre-dated the current one, built around 1220, that was moated.
 The moat and Hall gradually crumbled away and became a mere, which was only filled in the 20th century.
 The mere was near what is now Mere Street, off Crewe Road.
 The nearby village of Winterley, within Haslington's parish, is home to Winterley Pool, a modest lake by the roadside of Crewe Road.

 Areas of land within Haslington, and also nearby Crewe Green and Crewe, are owned by the Duchy of Lancaster.
-The Duchy of Lancaster is a royal duchy, which provides income to the monarch; the Duke of Lancaster is Elizabeth II.
+The Duchy of Lancaster is a royal duchy, which provides income to the monarch; the Duke of Lancaster is Charles III.

 Haslington is situated 2 mi north-east of Crewe, and 4 mi south of Sandbach.
 The route from Crewe to Sandbach used to be straight through the village, until the construction of a bypass (A534) to the north west of the village.
 Transport links in the form of bus routes connect the village from Crewe to Northwich, Macclesfield and Hanley all passing through the village.
 Haslington's close proximity to Crewe also means residents have access to Crewe railway station, which has frequent train services to cities such as Manchester and London.
 Additionally, Haslington is relatively close to the M6 motorway, with junctions 16 and 17 serving Crewe and Sandbach, respectively.
-A small section of the motorway does actually pass through a sparsely-populated area of the parish to the far east by its border.
+A small section of the motorway does actually pass through a sparsely populated area of the parish to the far east by its border.
 With its various transport links available, Haslington can be considered a dormitory village.